by Scott Mehl © Unofficial Royalty 2016

 His children with Madame de Montespan were raised by Françoise d’Aubigné, Madame Scarron (later created Marquise de Maintenon).
 Soon, she replaced Madame Montespan in the King’s affection.
 After the death of Queen Marie-Thérèse in 1683, King Louis XIV married Madame de Maintenon in a private ceremony conducted by the Archbishop of Paris.
 Because the marriage was morganatic, she was never publicly acknowledged as his wife or as Queen.

-His reign saw the monarchy assume authority over the aristocracy and the church, becoming a true absolute monarchy.
+Louis XIV’s reign saw the monarchy assume authority over the aristocracy and the church, becoming a true absolute monarchy.
 While the Pope remained in control of ecclesiastical law, the King invalidated all papal regulations and made himself the authority within France under the Declaration of the Clergy of France in 1681.

 The King took complete control of the aristocracy, providing residences at Versailles for those who paid court to him.
 Having them close allowed the king to determine who was loyal to him and who was not.
 His constant entertaining of the aristocracy helped to determine public opinion while keeping them under a very watchful eye.
 He also banned the private armies, often established by the nobility to plot against the monarchy.

 King Louis XIV was a huge supporter of the arts.
 He supported and protected numerous writers and artists, and commissioned over 300 formal portraits and over 20 statues of himself during his lifetime.
-A lover of dance, and particularly ballet, he founded the Académie Royale de Danse in 1661, and the Académie d’Opéra in 1669.
+A lover of dance, particularly ballet, he founded the Académie Royale de Danse in 1661, and the Académie d’Opéra in 1669.
 He also assumed the patronage of the Académie Française.

 After reigning for 72 years and 100 days, King Louis XIV died on September 1, 1715, at the Palace of Versailles, and was buried at the Basilica of St. Denis in Paris.
 Louis XIV outlived most of his immediate legitimate family.
 His last surviving legitimate son Louis, Le Grand Dauphin died in 1711.
 Barely a year later, Louis, Duke of Burgundy, Le Petite Dauphin, the eldest of the Dauphin’s three sons and then heir to Louis XIV, followed his father in death.
 Burgundy’s elder surviving son Louis, Duke of Brittany joined them a few weeks later.
 Thus, on his deathbed, Louis XIV’s heir was his five-year-old great-grandson, Louis, Duke of Anjou, Burgundy’s younger son, who succeeded his great-grandfather as King Louis XV.